In the summer of 2014, the Honors College Director and the Honors Faculty Advisory Council approved the following mission statement:

 - Situate a project in a discipline and identify and engage a faculty mentor

 The Honors Student Advisory Council (HSAC) is an autonomous group of students elected by their peers each spring.
 The group is responsible for many of the activities that happen during the year and is responsible for raising funds to support their social activities.
 In addition, HSAC helps the Director determine other types of outreach, educational, and extracurricular activities.
 One of its other primary responsibilities is the awarding of the Robert Piacenza Excellence in Teaching Award each year, along with developing and sponsoring the faculty excellence in teaching luncheon.
-For more information about HSAC go to link to their pages.

-The UAF Honors Program is a member of the National Collegiate Honors Council (NCHC) and the Western Regional Honors Council (WRHC).
+The UAF Honors College is a member of the National Collegiate Honors Council (NCHC) and the Western Regional Honors Council (WRHC).
 Each year, selected Honors students are invited to travel to either the NCHC annual conference or the WRHC regional conference to present their research papers.

 The UAF Honors Program was created in 1983, as part of the College of Liberal Arts.
 Suzanne Sommerville, Professor of Music, was the founding Director; she served from 1983-1986.
 Her direction, enthusiasm, and leadership moved the fledgling program into its first house site at 515 Copper Lane, at the east end of Copper Lane.